Vasilios Sourlis

-Vasilios Sourlis (Βασίλειος Σουρλής; born 16 November 2002) is a Greek professional footballer who plays as a midfielder for Super League club AEL.
+Vasilios Sourlis (Βασίλειος Σουρλής; born 16 November 2002) is a Greek professional footballer who plays as a midfielder for Super League club Iraklis.

 Career

 Sourlis started his football career from Olympiacos FC's academy and he later on became a senior team member in 2019 after signing his first contract with the club.

 He made his debut appearance for the Reds in 15 July 2020, in a game against OFI for the 2019–20 Super League Play-offs, getting subbed on in the place of Maxi Lovera.
 His next official appearance with the club came in the next season against Panetolikos in a comfortable 3–0 cup win for Olympiacos.

 In the 2020–21 season, he made three more appearances for the club against AEL, Aris Thessaloniki and Asteras Tripolis.
 He won the 2020–21 Super League Greece with Olympiacos.
 At the start of the 2021–22 season, Sourlis scored his first goal for the club in a friendly against FC Krasnodar, which turned out to be the decisive goal that gave Olympiacos the win.

 On 27 June 2024, after a year-long stint with Asteras Tripolis, Sourlis was transferred to Polish top-flight club Raków Częstochowa.
 He signed a two-year contract, with an option for a further two years, and left the club by mutual consent on 18 September 2024, without making a single appearance.

 On 26 November 2024, he returned to Greece to join Lamia.